-- If you want to add essential oils to a child’s bath, dilute them first in a carrier oil or milk and then add them to the bathwater.
+- If you want to add essential oils to a child’s bath, dilute them first in a carrier oil then add them to the bathwater.
 Otherwise, the undiluted essential oils will just float on top of the bathwater, which may irritate their sensitive skin and mucous membranes.
 (If your child has sensitive skin add some Lavender Hydrosol to the bath water instead.)

 - Children are sensitive to scent, so when diffusing essential oils less is definitely better.
 Start with 1 -5 drops depending on the age and health of the child and diffuse only when needed (for congestion or sleep issues.
 And only for approx 15 – 30 minutes).

 *Citrus oils are wonderful and calming to diffuse but topically, some citrus oils are photosensitive to varying degrees, so don’t apply them to your child’s skin if you are going out into the sun as this may cause a bad sunburn and/or possible blistering.
 Reactions vary and may occur up to 2 days after sun exposure.
 So use caution and common sense.

 For Babies 2 months up to 6 months:

 Add Lavender or Roman Chamomile Hydrosol to the bath water.
 Diluted, these hydrosols can also be used to soothe any diaper rashes or skin irritation.